MijkeJetten/ELIXIR-ELITMa/pages/modules/02-data-management/001-dm-intro.md

 ## Why a NDMS matters

 - ELIXIR Nodes bring together many institutions, services and communities.
 Each group works with data in different ways.
 Without a shared direction it becomes difficult to coordinate work or explain how the Node supports its researchers.
-A NDMS helps create this direction and provides clarity
+A Node data management strategy helps create this direction and provides clarity

 - It shows what the Node wants to achieve in data management, how its services fit together and where support is still needed.
 It reduces duplication, improves communication and helps staff understand their roles